 After getting passed over last Independence Day, Hilton Head Island beachgoers got their Fourth of July fly-over this year.

-The Salute from the Shore III a low-altitude cruise along the South Carolina coast by five F-16s from Shaw Air Force Base arrived on time Wednesday, a welcomed sight for revelers.
+The Salute from the Shore -- a low-altitude cruise along the South Carolina coast by five F-16s from Shaw Air Force Base -- arrived on time Wednesday, a welcomed sight for revelers.

-The jets were accompanied by World War II-era planes, including a C-47 that dropped paratroopers into Normandy, Otis said.
-Veterans went along for the ride on those planes.
+The jets were also accompanied by World War II-era planes, including a C-47 that dropped paratroopers into Normandy, Otis said.
+Veterans were along for the ride on those planes.

-Wilfore said he plans to add the fly-over as one of his regular Fourth of July activities, along with a neighborhood cookout.
+Wilfore said he plans to add attending the fly-over to his regular Fourth of July celebrations, along with a neighborhood cookout.

 Follow reporter Rachel Heaton at twitter.com/HomeroomBft.